 #4.
 Consider “laddering” your coverage.

-Along these same lines of choosing the right amount of coverage for the right amount of time, choosing to purchase two separate policies with overlapping coverage may be another way an individual can save money on their life insurance over time.
+Along these same lines of choosing the right amount of coverage for the right amount of time, purchasing two separate policies with overlapping coverage may be another way an individual can save money on their life insurance over time.

-Instead of purchasing a single million-dollar life insurance policy, they instead choose to purchase one $750,000 ten year term life insurance policy which will remain in force while his children are dependent upon him or her, and one $250,000 thirty-year term life insurance policy specifically designed to cover the cost of his or her mortgage.
+For example, let’s look at someone in their early 40s with two teenage children and a 30-year mortgage.
+Presumably, this person will need a lot of life insurance, particularly over the next 10 to 15 years.
+For our example, let’s say a million dollars.
+But instead of purchasing a single million-dollar life insurance policy, they instead choose to purchase one $750,000 ten-year term life insurance policy, which will remain in force while their children are dependent upon him or her, and one $250,000 thirty-year term life insurance policy specifically designed to cover the cost of his or her mortgage.

 This way…

-They are only paying for the coverage they need when they need it, and over time, their coverage and costs will decrease as their insurance needs decline, thus saving themselves money over time.
+They are only paying for the coverage they need when they need it, and over time, their coverage and costs will decrease as their insurance needs decline, thus saving them money.

 This way of “saving money” will probably increase the total amount you pay for your life insurance policy but might prevent you from needing to purchase an additional insurance policy you may also be considering.